ankane/lockbox/README.md

 Lockbox uses 256-bit keys.

-**For users who do a lot of encryptions:** You should rotate an individual key after 2 billion encryptions to minimize the chance of a [nonce collision](https://www.cryptologie.net/article/402/is-symmetric-security-solved/), which will expose the key.
+**For users who do a lot of encryptions:** You should rotate an individual key after 2 billion encryptions to minimize the chance of a [nonce collision](https://www.cryptologie.net/article/402/is-symmetric-security-solved/), which will expose the authentication key.
 Each database field and file uploader use a different key (derived from the master key) to extend this window.

 ### XSalsa20